VictorAugDB/Intergalactic-Federation/README.md

 You can optionally Travel between planets, Refuel ship if you need, and List the open contracts

-## To view the application data you need an database manager this image is from Beekeeper, but the credentials can be used on another database manager
+## View the application database
-On the new connection selection postgres
+OBS: You need an database manager this images is from Beekeeper, but the credentials can be used on another database manager On the new connection selection postgres

 Add: